marvinrusinek/angular-10-quiz-app/README.md

 - once all the correct answer(s) are selected,
 	- pause quiz and prevent any other answers from being selected
 	- display "Move on to next question...") or somehow animate the next button so it's obvious to move to the next question
-- if wrong answer(s) are picked before correct, it says "That's wrong" without saying what the correct options are (IN PROGRESS)

 - if no answer is selected after time expires, show correct answer with explanation (work on) with quiz delay (done) and navigate to the next question (done)
 - Should QuestionComponent move into containers?
 Thinking about the architecture here...
 - ensure that border is blue for question and gray for answers